 It is a common myth that if someone writes “paid in full” on the memo line of a check, and the check is cashed, then the person cashing it has actually agreed to accept that amount as payment in full and is barred from attempting to collect any further balance due.
 The person writing the check may attempt to argue that by writing “paid in full,” he offered to settle the debt for that amount, and that by cashing the check the other party accepted the offer, forming a new agreement to accept that amount as full payment.→ Read More

-Can a used car buyer get his money back for a problem with the car that he didn’t notice until after the purchase?
+Can a used car buyer get their money back for a problem with the car that they didn’t notice until after the purchase?

 Used cars are sold ‘as-is,’ but the seller has a duty under used car law to disclose if the car has been totaled and salvaged.
 Regarding other problems, though, used car purchases are buyer beware, and the buyer should carefully inspect vehicles for signs of damage and problems before purchasing.→ Read More